Chandra179/bextract/tier3.md

 ## Process

-1. Fetch raw HTML via `internal/tier1/scraper.go`
-2. Run Tier 2 analysis — if decision is `Done`/`Abort`/`Backoff`, return early (no browser needed)
+The renderer is invoked by the cascade runner only after Tier 2 returns `Escalate`.
+Tier 1 fetch and Tier 2 pre-analysis are handled by the runner before calling `Render()`.

-3. If `Escalate`: acquire a warm Chrome page from the pool
+1. Acquire a warm Chrome page from the pool
-4. Navigate with resource interception active (block CSS, images, fonts, analytics)
-5. Wait for target selector → network idle (500ms) → hard 8s cap
+2. Set up request interception to block heavyweight resources (CSS, images, media, fonts) and configured analytics/tracking domains
+3. Navigate to the target URL with a render timeout context (default 8s hard cap)
+4. Wait for network idle (no pending requests for 500ms), bounded by the render timeout
+5. Detect escalation signals (cookie consent walls, login redirects, Cloudflare challenges)
+6. Extract the fully rendered HTML from the page
-6. Re-run Tier 2 extraction on the rendered HTML
+7. Build a synthetic Tier 1 response and re-run Tier 2 extraction on the rendered HTML
-7. Detect escalation signals (cookie wall, login redirect, headless fingerprint detection)
+8. Return the page to the pool (navigated to `about:blank` for cleanup)

 ---